islamCodehood/larnaca-places/README.md

   - Download a compressed version from [here](https://github.com/Islam888/larnaca-places/archive/master.zip).
   - Decompress the app.
-  - In your terminale locate the app directory and run `npm install`
+  - In your terminale locate the app directory and run `npm install`.
-  - After finishing run `npm start`
+  - After finishing run `npm start`.
   - A browser tab will open at a localhost port 3000.